patooworld/vsixvhax/Configuration.md

         ["build.hxml"], // hxml file is an normal haxe argument too ],
-    "haxe.displayServer": { // configuration for starting haxe completion server itself "haxePath": "haxe", // path to the executable (default: `haxe`) "arguments": ["-v"], // arguments before --wait (-v is useful for debugging) "env": { // environment variables for the completion server "HAXE_STD_PATH": "/some/path",
+    "haxe.displayServer": { // configuration for starting haxe completion server itself "arguments": ["-v"], // arguments before --wait (-v is useful for debugging) }
-            "SOME_VAR": "some_value",
-        },

-        // platform-specific overrides of the keys above
-        // they will be merged into the default configuration "windows": {},
-        "linux": {},
-        "osx": {}
-    }
 }
 ```